jiangsheng/jiangsheng.github.io/docs/blogs/2009/03/walkaround-for-error-an-add-on-for-this-website-failed-to-run-when-opening-visual-cs-add-variable-wizard-after-ie-8-is-installed.rst

 Walkaround for Error : An add-on for this website failed to run.
 When opening Visual C++’s Add Variable Wizard after IE 8 is installed
 ======================================================================================================================================
 .. post:: 24, Mar, 2009
-   :tags: ActiveX,Internet Explorer,Internet Explorer 8,Microsoft Visual Studio,Regmon,Security Programming,Trident (layout engine),Visual C++
+   :tags: MSHTML,Security
-   :category: enmsdn,Microsoft,Visual Studio
+   :category: Visual Studio
    :author: me
    :nocomments:

 Update: it looks like a lot of people are hitting this page by mistake.
-If you don't write software for a living then this page is probably not for you.
+If you don't write software for a living then this page is not for you.

 The program is lost, but what it does is basically copying the entries from the restricted zone to the 1000 zone (custom zone of VC++ Wizards engine).
 In addition it has a REG_DWORD value set to 0 for name "1207".
 IE security zone settings are stored in the registry path
 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet